asymingt/external-dns-dreamhost-webhook/README.md

 To use ExternalDNS with Dreamhost, you need your Dreamhost API token of the account managing your domains, which you can generate by visiting [this page](https://panel.dreamhost.com/?tree=home.api) on the Dreamhost website.

-For detailed technical instructions on how the Dreamhost webhook is deployed using the Bitnami Helm charts for ExternalDNS, see[deployment instructions](#kubernetes-deployment).
+For detailed technical instructions on how the Dreamhost webhook is deployed using the Bitnami Helm charts for ExternalDNS, see [deployment instructions](#kubernetes-deployment).

 ## Kubernetes Deployment